DagsHub/client/docs/data_engine.md

 - both "x" and `Field("x")` can be used
 - alias, as_of_time - are optional
 - we currently do not check the list for contradictions/overwrites/duplications, i.e  `select(Field("x", as_of_time=t1), Field("x", as_of_time=t2))` does not make sense since there is no alias to differentiate, the result will not reflect the intention. also `select("x","x")`
-- when no select list specified all datapoint enrichments are returned, else only those specified.
 ##### Global as_of behavior:
 - it applies to all entities unless otherwise specified, i.e if we use Field("x", as_of_time=t1)) then t1 will precede over a t2 specified in .as_of(t2). the sensibility of the results is up to the caller. you could get datapoints that existed in t1 < t2 based on a condition applied on their enrichments in t2.